CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

  Following the death of Helena by Uhtred's hand, Sirius disappeared without a trace.
 Tensions between Uhtred and Felix rose leading to Uhtred leaving the Weeping Anvil.
 Knox and Randy went to run the tavern, and Felix was still looking for a way to attend medical school.

  Uhtred returned to his life on the streets resorting to petty theft and squatting to survive.
 Uhtred took it upon himself to care for Commander Royce in whatever way he could.
 He spent much of his time with Commander Royce at the Hospital in the Medical district, when he was not on the streets stealing food and items to sell.
 Both Flint and Vex Reddington would frequently visit Royce and Killroy, and ensured both were well taken care of.
 This gave Uhtred, Vex, and Flint time to grow close over their shared grief.
 Uhtred tried to discuss what had transpired with the Masked man.
 It quickly became clear that Vex had no recollection of what had transpired.
 Trying to openly discuss anything relating to the Singing Ring or Masked man would give Uhtred the feeling of a heart attack and a quiet, scratchy voice gently whispered "No no no, a deal is a deal".
 Despite this, Uhtred and Vex would confide in one another.
 However, Uhtred did not tell Vex he returned to his street life.
 Uhtred shared his troubled life and the guilt he felt over what had transpired with Helena.
 Vex shared the suffocating burden and expectations she needed to live up to, as one day she is to be Empress.
 Uhtred's guilt continued to consume him and he crept further and further into his pain.
 After six months of living on the streets, Vex confronted Uhtred.
-By this time Uhtred's clothes were little more than rags, he appeared guant, and in ill health.
+By this time Uhtred's clothes were little more than rags, he appeared gaunt, and in ill health.
 Vex pushed until Uhtred broke down and was distraught to find he had taken up his old life.
 Uhred told Vex that no matter how hard he tried, he always failed to protect those he loved.
 At this Vex slapped Uhtred, looking him dead in the eyes.
 "There is always a choice."
 As tears welled in her eyes' Vex placed her hand on Commander Royce, "Ask yourself what she would've wanted.
 Ask yourself what she would've wanted for YOU.
 She cared for you, all of you.
 If you give up, than her suffering means nothing."
 Uhtred held these words in his heart. "what would she have wanted, what would she have wanted for me".
 The next day he signed up to become a cadet in the Red Legion.
 With his resolve to live his life in honor of commander Royce, Uhtred excelled in his class.
 Once Flint learned Uhtred had joined, he requested Uhtred be his personal bodyguard, a position that had long remained empty.
 Uhtred spent his nights in the barracks of Castleward.
 He continued to  regularly visit Commander Royce and would use most of his money to finance the Weeping Anvil once Killroy was let out of the hospital.

 Joining the Guard: